Updated December 2022

 ☑️ Appliance repair businesses☑️ Heating and cooling contractors

-The latter is a popular option: the Government of Canada Job Bank says 22% of gas fitters in Ontario are self-employed.
+The latter is a popular option: the Government of Canada Job Bank says 22 per cent of gas fitters in Ontario are self-employed.

 You can also branch out into other fields, like air conditioning/refrigeration.
 That’s what certified G2 gas fitter Neil Szabo plans to do.